 How can diversity help build sustainable organizations?
 That was one question raised at a seminar arranged by Stockholm School of Economics in cooperation with PAUSE Foundation on November 11.
 The seminar triggered uneasy reflection and caused many of us to revisit our personal opinions.

-New Leadership Update Summary Can liberal arts make better leaders for the future?
+Leadership Update Summary: Can liberal arts make better leaders for the future?

 Leadership Update got off to a strong start this morning with a seminar on the importance and impact of liberal arts in education in general and at SSE in particular.

 Food for thought

 Last week, professor of Strategic Management Brian Golden visited IFL and gave an interactive workshop on “Leading Multi-level Change that Sticks.”
 Organizational change and change management are always relevant, with constantly increasing complexity and pace in the world of business and organizations.
 Though many components in Professor Golden’s change model may have been familiar to participants, he used an innovative teaching aid.
 The audience watched selections from a BBC television production of a cooking show that generated many ideas and lessons.